kubevirt/kubevirt.github.io/_posts/2018-06-03-Research-run-VMs-with-istio-service-mesh.markdown

 # Research Conclustion
-Kubevirt shows it is possible to run virtual machines inside a kubernetes cluster, and this post shows that the virtual machine can also get the benefit of it.
+KubeVirt shows it is possible to run virtual machines inside a kubernetes cluster, and this post shows that the virtual machine can also get the benefit of it.